-COLLEGE: Missouri Southern State

-HOMETOWN: Broken Arrow, OK
+COLLEGE: Missouri Southern State HOMETOWN: Broken Arrow, OK

-DOB: November 14, 1980
+YEARS NFL/CARDINALS: 4/3 DOB: November 14, 1980

-Mark Naylor is in his second season with the Cardinals as an assistant strength and conditioning coach after joining the team on 2/5/2020.
+Mark Naylor is in his third season with the Cardinals as an assistant strength and conditioning coach after joining the team on 2/5/2020.

-Naylor came to the Cardinals last year after working the previous two seasons (2018-19) as the director of football performance at Eastern Kentucky University.
+Naylor came to the Cardinals in 2020 after working the previous two seasons (2018-19) as the director of football performance at Eastern Kentucky University.
 He coached at Eastern Kentucky following seven seasons as the assistant strength and conditioning coach at the University of Michigan.
 Working under head coaches Brady Hoke and Jim Harbaugh at Michigan, Naylor served as a liaison between the athletic medicine and strength and conditioning staffs, collaborating with rehabilitation programs while also creating individualized nutrition plans for the players.